Disc-epics/HOPE/README.md

 etc).
 However, from the server program you can run programs (using `os.system`) or similar.

 There has been a script setup to automate this process, and it located in `./scripts/run_script_on_server.py`.
-It works by updating the `django.cgi` file with a simple script that just runs a bash process with the script provided on the commandline.
+It works by updating the `django.cgi` file with a simple script that just runs a bash process with the script provided on the command line.
 Example:

 ```bash
 ./scripts/run_script_on_sever.py 'ps aux > running_processes.txt'